 Final Thoughts on CBD Oil in New Mexico

 New Mexico is a relatively friendly state when it comes to the use of cannabis and CBD oil.
-However, you still need to be a qualified medical marijuana patient to use cannabis in New Mexico legally.
+Until recently, only qualified medical marijuana patients could use cannabis in New Mexico legally.
+Now, the possession of recreational cannabis is legal if you’re aged 21+.
+Sales will begin in April 2022.

-As far as CBD is concerned, adults aged 18+ should have no issues in buying CBD edibles, tinctures, and other products.
+As far as CBD is concerned, adults aged 18+ should have no issues buying CBD edibles, tinctures, and other products.
 That is, as long as the CBD comes from hemp.
-It isn’t completely clear whether licensed dispensaries alone can only sell CBD from New Mexico grown hemp.
+It isn’t completely clear whether licensed dispensaries are the only stores restricted to selling CBD from New Mexico-grown hemp.

 What we can tell you is that New Mexico has a strictly regulated hemp cultivation program.
 If you buy CBD from hemp grown in the state, you can rest assured that what you get is high-quality.
 If purchasing CBD online, make sure the brand meets similarly high standards to what New Mexico law mandates.